ytopt-team/ytopt/README.md

 the surrogate model and generates promising input configurations and worker nodes perform the computationally expensive evaluations and return the outputs to the master node.

-# Documentation

-ytopt [ReadTheDocs] documentation is at https://ytopt.readthedocs.io

 # Directory structure

 ```